 Music For Everyone, a Lancaster-based non-profit charitable organization that raises money for music programs for schools and community groups throughout Lancaster County, is pleased to present the “Keys for the City 2017” exhibit in Lancaster, PA.

-Keys for the City 2016 marks the sixth consecutive summer that MFE has brought this fun, funky, interactive exhibit to the streets of Lancaster.
-This year, Fourteen pianos, all designed and painted by local artists, will be accessible to the public 24/7 from May 17th through the end of September.
+Keys for the City 2017 marks the eight consecutive summer that MFE has brought this fun, funky, interactive exhibit to the streets of Lancaster.
+This year, fifteen pianos, all designed and painted by local artists, will be accessible to the public 24/7 from May 17th through the end of September.

 The objective of Keys for the City is to provide access to musical opportunity, foster creativity and build a sense of community among the public and, in the process, raise awareness for local music and visual arts education initiatives.